6.25.3.8 Classes and Scoping

 Inheritance is frequent, unlike structure extension.
-This exacerbates the problem with the field name convention (see Structure Naming Convention): One always has to remember in which class the field was originally defined; changing a part of the class structure would require changes for renaming in otherwise unaffected code.
+This exacerbates the problem with the field name convention (see Standard Structures): One always has to remember in which class the field was originally defined; changing a part of the class structure would require changes for renaming in otherwise unaffected code.

 To solve this problem, I added a scoping mechanism (which was not in my original charter): A field defined with inst-var (or inst-value) is visible only in the class where it is defined and in the descendent classes of this class.
 Using such fields only makes sense in m:-defined methods in these classes anyway.